figure-io/polymer-matrix-diagram/README.md

 #### el.autoResize

-Specifies whether the element should auto resize when the window resizes.
+Specifies whether the element should automatically resize when the window resizes.
 Default is `true`.

 ``` javascript
 el.autoResize = false;